kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-for-administrators.md

 $ hbase hbck -details
 ...

-Chain of regions in table kiji..table.tablename is broken; edges does not contain key Table kiji..table.tablename is inconsistent.
+Chain of regions in table kiji.instance.table.tablename is broken; edges does not contain key Table kiji..table.tablename is inconsistent.
 ...
 Status: INCONSISTENT